 Ledger Nano X

-You’re able to connect your Ledger Nano X to your phone with Bluetooth.
-Download the free app and you can manage your crypto anytime, anywhere with the Ledger Nano X. This combines the safety of a hardware wallet with the ease of use of your phone.
+With the Ledger Nano X, you can connect via Bluetooth to your mobile phone.
+Download the free app and you can manage your crypto anytime, anywhere with the Ledger Nano X. This combines the security of a hardware wallet with the convenience of your mobile phone.

 Access: